AutoPas/AutoPas-Dockerfiles/README.md

 * ccache
 * cmake
 * ninja
-* clang v6.0
+* clang
 * libomp
-* clang-format-6.0
+* clang-format

 ### code-coverage

-This file is used for code coverage purposes.
-You can build AutoPas in a code-coverage version using the file.
-It includes:
-* python
-* gcc
-* cmake
-* ninja
-* lcov + gcov
-* gcovr
-* ccache
+This used to be a container for the coverage target but is not used anymore.
+The coverage target can now be built with the GCC container.

 ### cuda
 This file is used to build the AutoPas library using cuda.
 It contains: